melnik909/melnik909/README.md

 # `--Hello`
-Stas,s in touch.
+Stas is in touch.
 I'm a man with two passions.
 The first — to make UI more inclusive for people.
 The second — to help learning  Accessibility and CSS.

 ## 📫 How to reach me:
 - melnik909@ya.ru